boris-kz/CogAlg/README.md

 Higher-level feedback will adjust filters, starting with average match, then ave per parameter derived by deeper cross-comp.
 More precisely, these should be co-averages: values coincident with an average value of combined higher-level param.
 There are also positional or external filters, starting with pixel size and kernel size, which determine external dimensions of the input.
 Quantization (bit, integer, float..) of internal and external filters corresponds to the order of comparison.
 The filters are similar to hyperparameters in Neural Nets, with the same values across a level.
 The equivalent to weight matrix are links (edges) between nodes of a graph, but they are lateral vs. implicitly vertical when formed via backprop or [Hebbian learning](https://data-flair.training/blogs/learning-rules-in-neural-network/#:~:text=The%20Hebbian%20rule%20was%20the,of%20nodes%20of%20a%20network.&text=For%20neurons%20operating%20in%20the,weight%20between%20them%20should%20decrease.) in NNs.

-In a wider frame of reference, the above-mentioned external filters will define source locations for higher-level patterns, which is similar to attention.
-And these locations can be projected vs. actually observed, analogous to hypothetical reasoning.
+In a broader frame of reference, the above-mentioned external filters will define source locations for selective input to higher-level patterns.
+This is similar to conventionally understood attention, and ultimately decision making.
+And these locations can be projected vs. actually observed, generating input for imagination and hypothetical reasoning.

 #### Hierarchy, part 4 is out of date: